- Double-crested Cormorant / Cormorán Crestado

 DUCK FEATURES

 Ducks are found throughout the world in a variety of water habitats.
-Some ducks live by the sea and dive for fish; others live on
+Some ducks live by the sea and dive for fish; others live on small freshwater ponds and eat

-small freshwater ponds and eat microscopic organisms.
-All ducks however have many similar features and adaptations used
+microscopic organisms.
+All ducks however have many similar features and adaptations used to survive in their watery habitats.

 The bills of ducks are usually long and flat.
 They use their bills in many different ways.